alfredo-juarez/alfredo-juarez/README.md

 - Generative AI

 ## Contact
-You can contact me through my GitHub Profile or the links attached to the profile.
+You can contact me through my GitHub profile or the links attached to the profile.